The CAEC test is available across Canada, but only in provinces that have officially adopted the CAEC as their high school equivalency exam.

 - Must usually be at least 18 (some provinces allow 17-year-olds with special permission)

-The CAEC diploma is widely accepted by employers, colleges, and universities as proof of high school-level education.
+The CAEC diploma is expected to be widely accepted by employers, colleges, and universities as proof of high school-level education in the same way as a GED.

 To register, contact your local test centre or your province’s education department.
 You’ll find more details and links on the official CAEC website: www.caec.ccea.ca